innolitics/rdm/rdm/base/software_plan.md

 ## Integration

-[TODO: address traceability from software items to software system tests; see 62304:5.1.1.c]
+{# TODO: address traceability from software items to software system tests; see 62304:5.1.1.c #}

 **Input:** Unmerged, but approved, pull-request